pyeve/eve/docs/tutorials/account_management.rst

 There are only two things that we need to do in order to activate this feature:

-    1. configure the name of the field that will be used to store the owner of the document
+1. Configure the name of the field that will be used to store the owner of the document;
-    2. set the document owner on each incoming POST request.
+2. Set the document owner on each incoming POST request.

 Since we want to enable this feature for all of our API endpoints we'll just